 Case managers must have face-to-face contact with the waiver participant at least every 90 days and one unannounced home visit per year for participants residing in provider- owned or controlled settings.
-IST meetings are required at least semi-annually, or when requested by the participant, family, the Bureau of Disabilities Services (BDS), or other team members.
+IST meetings are required at least semi-annually, or when requested by the participant, family, the Bureau of Disabilities Services (BDS) (previously known as the Bureau of Developmental Disabilities Services or BDDS), or other team members.
 However, face-to-face contact and team meeting requirements for participants with high risk or health needs remain unchanged from those previously stated in Appendix D, at least every 90 days but more often as determined by the IST.